 What are the taxable periods for VAT?

-The taxable period is a two-month period (bi-monthly) commencing on the first day of January, March, May, July, September, November.
-However, the following taxable periods may be authorised by the Collector-General:
+The taxable period is a two-month period (bi-monthly) commencing on the first day of January, March, May, July, September and November.
+However, the Collector-General may authorise the following taxable periods:

 What is the Return of Trading Details (RTD)?

-You are required to complete a Return of Trading Details (RTD) form annually.
+You must complete a Return of Trading Details (RTD) form annually.
 The RTD form details the total purchases and sales for the year, broken down by the VAT rate.

-The RTD is completed at the end of the year and will be displayed in your ROS inbox.
+You must submit your complete RTD form at the end of the year.
+The form will be displayed in your ROS inbox.

 Next: How do you complete a VAT 3 return?